Best code review tools 2024

 • WhatTheDiff: This is like ChatGPT, but for your code reviews.
 An AI-powered tool to automatically analyze and describe changes in pull requests.
 A must-have to make the code review best practice of good code review description a reality.

-• Plz.review: This code review tool that aims to better GitHub’s review comment experience.
+• Plz.review: This code review tool aims to better GitHub’s review comment experience.
 For example, it allows reviewers to comment freely on other parts of the diff.
 It also allows for stacked pull requests.

 • GitHub Copilot: This is not exactly a code reviewer but an AI assistant that predicts and helps developers write codes.
 It’s your AI pair programmer, yet it also explains code, which makes it a great code review assistant.